LewisResearchGroup/digestR/README.md

 ### Converting files.

+#### 1. Prepare Mascot files: rd()
+Users can natively import in DigestR files generated from mascot (.csv) and from MaxQuant (.mzXML).
+However, these files need to be pre-processed to be analyzed by DigestR.
+To prepare the mascot files for digestR, call the function rd() or click on ‘Prepare Mascot file’ under the ‘Manipulate csv’ section.
+Select the file(s) to be processed.
+The software will automatically prepare and save the new file.

+#### 2. Unique peptides: up()
+DigestR allows users to compare two mascot files and identify peptides that are unique to a specific experimental group.
+The up() function opens a main GUI window with options to select two CSV files (Query and Experimental) and find unique peptides in the Experimental file that are not present in the Query file.
+The function then writes the peptides unique to the experimental group to a CSV file named with the Experimental filename appended with "_Unique".

+#### 3. Process mascot files: pm()
+To create "digestion" maps, peptides identified by Mascot or MaxQuant need to be mapped to their proteomic location.
+First, the user needs to select a proteome to align peptides against.
+DigestR natively includes five proteomes, such as Human, Bos Taurus, and Plasmodium falciparum.
+Users can import new proteomes using the function xxx().
+After proteome selection, users can align Mascot or MaxQuant identified peptides along the proteome by selecting single or multiple Mascot files.
+The alignment generates a "coincidence" or "digestion" map that users can interact with.

 ### 1. Remove Duplicates Function
 The `rd()` function creates a main GUI window, which provides an option to remove duplicate entries from a CSV file.
 This function first creates a "Remove Duplicates" button.
 When clicked, the button opens a file dialog for the user to choose a CSV file.
 After the file is selected, the removeDuplicates function is called to remove duplicate entries based on the 'pep_seq' column.
 The resulting file is then saved to a location specified by the user.